Livingdead1989/livingdead1989.github.io/_posts/2021-09-26-openwrt-on-rpi4.md

 OpenWRT will have the IP address of 192.168.1.1 /24 automatically configured, in my setup this will cause an issue so I needed to change this before I could continue.

-The workaround was to power of the Raspberry Pi 4 while connected to a monitor and keyboard so I could change the address before connecting to the rest of the network.
+The workaround was to power on the Raspberry Pi 4 while connected to a monitor and keyboard so I could change the address before connecting to the rest of the network.

 You could also connect the Raspberry Pi 4 to a switch with a computer or laptop device in isolation from the rest of the network, then statically configure an IP address in the 192.168.1.0/24 range such as: